-U.S. News and World Report ranked Cleveland Clinic Department of Rheumatic and Immunologic Diseases No. 2 in the nation for 2017-18.
+U.S. News and World Report ranked Cleveland Clinic's Department of Rheumatic and Immunologic Diseases No. 2 in the nation for 2018-19.
 The department affords clinical trainees an opportunity to work and interact with a supportive, world-renown and involved faculty.
 The trainee will see a large diversity of patients with rheumatic and immunologic diseases, as well as participate in ongoing research under the director of a staff mentor.

 The goal of our fellowship program is to train board eligible/certified internists in the skills required to perform as independent consultants and primary care providers for patients with inflammatory and/or musculoskeletal disorders.
 The primary means of training remains on site care of patients with these disorders over the duration of the two-year fellowship program in a supervised setting which enables and fosters independent thought and evaluation regarding the individual patient and the discipline of rheumatology.
 We are approved by the ACGME to accept up to three fellows each year.